SAP/jenkins-library/documentation/docs/scenarios/gCTS_Scenario.md

 ## Process

 The process is as follows:

 You create or change ABAP objects in the development system.
 When you release the transport request, the objects are pushed to the remote repository in a new commit.
 The pipeline is triggered by the new commit.
 The pipeline can be started manually in Jenkins, or automatically when the new commit arrives in the Git repository (by setting a webhook in GitHub).
+For more information about webhooks, see [Creating webhooks](https://docs.github.com/en/developers/webhooks-and-events/webhooks/creating-webhooks).

+The pipeline deploys the new commit on the test system and executes ATC checks and ABAP Unit tests for the objects of the commit depending on the specified object scope.
+In the sample scenario, this is `localChangedObjects`, which means, for all objects that were changed by the last activity in the local repository.

+If the checks don´t issue any errors, the pipeline finishes.
+The test system remains on the new commit, and you can continue your testing activities, for example, using manual tests.

+If the checks result in any errors, the pipeline executes a rollback to the last active commit in the test system.
+You can display errors and warnings of the checks in the [Warnings-Next-Generation Plugin](https://plugins.jenkins.io/warnings-ng/).
+For more information about the mapping of the check errors to errors displayed in Jenkins, see the description of the following parameters in the [gctsExecuteABAPQualityChecks](https://www.project-piper.io/steps/gctsExecuteABAPQualityChecks/) step:
+- Severities of ABAP Unit test results: [aUnitTest](../../steps/gctsExecuteABAPQualityChecks/#aunittest) parameter
+- Priorities of ATC check results: [atcCheck](../../steps/gctsExecuteABAPQualityChecks/#atccheck) parameter

+After analyzing the errors, you can correct the issues in the development system.
+Once you release the new transport request, the pipeline is triggered again.

-The following image shows the library steps involved when the tests are run successfully:
+The following image shows the steps involved when the checks finish successfully:

 ![Process: Deploy Git repository on local system and execute tests - Tests are successful](../images/gctscheckSuccessful.png "Process: Deploy and execute tests: Success")
 **Image: Build and Deploy Process in Jenkins**

-The following image shows the library steps involved when the tests result in an error:
+The following image shows the steps involved when the checks result in warnings or errors:

 ![Process: Deploy Git repository on local system and execute tests - Tests are not successful](../images/gctscheckNotSuccessful.png "Process: Deploy and execute tests: Success")
 **Image: Build and Deploy Process in Jenkins**

-When the tests result in an error, you can view them in the [Warnings-Next-Generation Plugin](https://plugins.jenkins.io/warnings-ng/).
-For more information about the mapping of the quality check errors to errors displayed in Jenkins, see the description of the following parameters in the  [gctsExecuteABAPQualityChecks](https://www.project-piper.io/steps/gctsExecuteABAPQualityChecks/) step:

-- Severities of ABAP Unit Test results: [aUnitTest](https://www.project-piper.io/steps/gctsExecuteABAPQualityChecks/#aunittest) parameter

-- Priorities of ATC Check results: [atcCheck](https://www.project-piper.io/steps/gctsExecuteABAPQualityChecks/#atccheck) parameter

 ## Example

 ### Jenkinsfile

-If you use the pipeline of the following code snippet, you only have to configure it in the `.pipeline/config.yml`.

-Following the convention for pipeline definitions, use a Jenkinsfile, which resides in the root directory of your development sources.
+Following the convention for pipeline definitions, use a Jenkinsfile, which resides in the root directory of your Git repository.
+In the following sample Jenkinsfile, all configuration information required for setting up the gCTS scenario is defined in the Jenkinsfile.
+As an alternative, you can use a `.pipeline/config.yml` file to define parts of your configuration.
+See the [Configuration](#Configuration) example below.

 ```groovy
 @Library(['piper-lib-os']) _